apache/struts-site/source/announce.md

 You can download this version from our [download](download.cgi#struts-ga) page.

+#### 7 march 2017 - Struts 2.3.32 General Availability {#a20170307-2}

+The Apache Struts group is pleased to announce that Struts 2.3.32 is available as a "General Availability" release.
+The GA designation is our highest quality grade.

+This release addresses one potential security vulnerability:

+- Possible Remote Code Execution when performing file upload based on Jakarta Multipart parser - [S2-045](/docs/s2-045.html)

+Apache Struts 2 is an elegant, extensible framework for creating enterprise-ready Java web applications.
+The framework is designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

+**All developers are strongly advised to perform this action.**

+The 2.3.x series of the Apache Struts framework has a minimum requirement of the following specification versions:
+Servlet API 2.4, JSP API 2.0, and Java 6.

+Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file a tracking ticket.

+You can download this version from our [download](download.cgi#struts-23x) page.

 #### 3 February 2017 - Struts 2.5.10 General Availability {#a20170203}

 The Apache Struts group is pleased to announce that Struts 2.5.10 is available as a "General Availability"